subspace/subnomicon/docs/decex/domains/taxonomy.md

 ## Standard Rollups

-While regular rollups on Ethereum are validated through smart contracts, domains are validated by the Autonomys Network core protocol, making them more similar to parachains on Polkadot.
+While regular rollups on Ethereum are validated through smart contracts, domains are validated by the Subspace core protocol, making them more similar to parachains on Polkadot.
 Unlike parachains with a monolithic validation model and a permissioned deployment system, domains support a modular validation framework and permissionless deployment process.
 Unlike Cosmos zones and Avalanche subnets, domains have shared security and trust-minimized interoperability since they all settle on the root chain.

 ## Sovereign Rollups

 Like sovereign rollups on Celestia, domains leverage the base layer protocol for consensus and data availability but extend this model to include a shared settlement layer as the default pattern.
 This is made possible by allowing operators to re-stake, as initially proposed by Free2Shard and later implemented within the EigenLayer protocol on Ethereum.
-Unlike Eigenlayer, which is implemented through smart contracts, Autonomys Network enshrines the re-staking model within the semantics of the core protocol.
+Unlike Eigenlayer, which is implemented through smart contracts, Subspace enshrines the re-staking model within the semantics of the core protocol.

 ## Permissionlessness